 Follow me in this article to find out.

 Morning sickness is a condition affecting pregnant women, where nausea and vomiting occur.

-It usually happens during the first trimester of pregnancy, but it can also continue throughout the whole term.
+It usually happens during the first trimester of pregnancy but can also continue throughout the term.

 Women who go through this condition may experience different symptoms that can affect their daily productivity.